MicroEJ/docs/KernelDeveloperGuide/overview.rst

 Virtual Device Build Flow
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-The Virtual Device is automatically built at the same time than the
+The Virtual Device is automatically built at the same time as the
 Firmware (see :ref:`multisandbox_firmware_creation`).

 The Virtual Device builder performs the following steps: